 There is a brilliant directness and intimacy in the portraits of Jean-Baptiste Huynh.
 They masterfully celebrate the power that a persona has to captivate the viewer.
 The portraits become beautiful manifestations of the soul and the spirit of the sitters forming atmospheres of concentration.
 The images are created in the tradition of classic portraiture with Huynh being a disciple of Irving Penn and composing his subjects in a similar manner.
-Huynh builds a portable studio that is very basic and minimal.
 The sitter is made emphatic; they are skillfully lit with a combination of artificial and natural light, and photographed with a medium format camera.
 Huynh makes all of the oversized silver gelatin prints in a traditional darkroom himself.
 Of the various bodies of work that Huynh is known for, he has made portraits in Ethiopia, Mali, Japan, and India.
 The sitters range in age and ethnicity and act as bridges between cultural diversity and individual identities.
 They reveal a purity of beauty in the elegance of diverse features and the emotion of gazes.